RolandKrummenacher/HOL-ACSwithLocalSTS/HOL.md

 	_Filling information about the first business IP in the ACS portal_

-	> **Note:** The form you just filled is the functional equivalent of the wizard you ran on your application back on task 3, this time applied to ACS.
-The wizard configured the application to redirect unauthenticated requests to the ACS and accept the resulting tokens as proof of authentication; this form is configuring ACS to redirect unauthenticated requests to the first business IP and accept the tokens it emits as authentication proofs.
+	> **Note:** The form you just filled is the functional equivalent of the wizard you ran on your cloud service back on task 3, this time applied to ACS.
+The wizard configured the cloud service to redirect unauthenticated requests to the ACS and accept the resulting tokens as proof of authentication; this form is configuring ACS to redirect unauthenticated requests to the first business IP and accept the tokens it emits as authentication proofs.

 	> Below you will learn more details about the STS we are using for simulating business IPs in this lab.

 1. Click **Save**.

-1. In the **Trust Relationships** section of the navigation menu, click the **Rule Groups** link in order to select the default rule group for your application.
+1. In the **Trust Relationships** section of the navigation menu, click the **Rule Groups** link in order to select the default rule group for your cloud service.

 	![The current rule groups list contains just the default rule group ](./images/The-current-rule-groups-list-contains-just-the-default-rule-group-.png?raw=true "The current rule groups list contains just the default rule group ")

 	_The current rule groups list contains just the default rule group_

 	> **Note**: A very important aspect of security tokens is that they contain claims, attributes describing the authenticated user as asserted by the originating STS.
 The claims, which can be pretty much anything about the user (name, email, group memberships, privileges, spending limits and so on), provide key information which drive the authentication and authorization process.
-ACS provides a rule engine which can process the claims received in the incoming token, and include the resulting transformed claims in the token sent back to the application.
-Often the claims in the output token will be simple pass-through of the values received from the IP, but in many cases ACS will perform important transformations such as assigning application-specific roles to the incoming user on the basis of, for example, their group memberships in their originating organization.
+ACS provides a rule engine which can process the claims received in the incoming token, and include the resulting transformed claims in the token sent back to the cloud service.
+Often the claims in the output token will be simple pass-through of the values received from the IP, but in many cases ACS will perform important transformations such as assigning cloud service-specific roles to the incoming user on the basis of, for example, their group memberships in their originating organization.
 In the steps below you will learn how to set up some simple transformation rules.

 1. Click **Default Rule Group for** **WebsiteAdvacedACS**.